joyantabd/Vue.js-Starter-Project/README.md

 Here are the things you will learn in this series and what the repo include out of the box:

-How use Vue Router with Laravel
+U+02713 How use Vue Router with Laravel
-How to Install AdminLTE 3
+-How to Install AdminLTE 3
-How to Use Font Awesome 5 on Laravel
+-How to Use Font Awesome 5 on Laravel
-How integrate mailchimp with laravel
+-How integrate mailchimp with laravel
 How to use Laravel Socialite
 How to Login Using Social Media
 How to Use API in Laravel